AgilBashirov/SimaWeb2App/SimaWeb2App/README.md

 We welcome contributions!
 Please submit issues and pull requests for new features, bug fixes, and enhancements.

 ### License:
 This project is licensed under the MIT License.
-For more details, see the [Privacy Policy](https://www.sima.az/az/privacy-policy).
+For more details, see the [LICENSE](https://github.com/AgilBashirov/SimaWeb2App/blob/master/SimaWeb2App/LICENSE.txt).